 About this time the mosquitoes descended for a determined attack on Sam’s legs.
 “Itchy,” he said.
 Myself, protected by deet, they left alone.
 Sam’s Mom prepared him for the trip with natural mosquito repellent that was not up to the task.
 Next time we visit, Sam will wear long pants and sleeves fortified with deet.

-Just before picking Sam up for a quick retreat, I caught this algae encrusted turtle sunning on a narrow branch.
-It is a turtle, head retracted for the moment, not a rock.
+Just before picking Sam up for a quick retreat, I caught this turtle encrusted in duckweed sunning on a narrow branch.
+The head is retracted for the moment, can you imagine someone wading through that muck to place a rock?
+It is possible, but I witnessed the head, so am absolutely sure.

 A thin crescent bowl filled with earthglow floating above the dawn attended by Venus, Mars, Virgo.